-Administration and revision of the TOE should only be performed by personnel who have solid knowledge about networking, packet filter firewalls and secure use of public key procedures.
+Administration and revision of the TOE should only be performed by personnel with solid knowledge about networking, packet filter firewalls and secure use of public key procedures.

-There should be regularly performed inspections (revisions) of the TOE configuration, especially of the packet filter rules.
+There should be regular inspections (revisions) of the TOE configuration, especially of the packet filter rules.
 During those revisions also the procedures to import public keys should be examined.